matwilso/matwilso.github.io/_drafts/sim2real.md

 we could push things that far.

-Sim2real offers several nice advantages over real world training:
-1. Speed and parallelizability.
-All the data you could ever want.
-Not having to buy a bunch of robots.
-Not having to monitor them closely during training or to design custom,  easily-resettable setups (link: tossingbot).
-2. Safety.
-No worries of damaging an expensive $30k+ robot or its surroundings.
-3. Read access to the environment.
-Easy reward and auxiliary loss design using raw state information.
-4. Write access to the environment.
-Easy resets and custom environment sampling distributions.
-Automated curriculums.

 But the price for these advantages is domain shift.
 Models trained naively in simulation do not transfer to the real world.